Justin42/dsbuild/README.md

 - YAML configuration for easy review, replication, and iteration.
 - Common text transformers for pruning or stripping messages.

-Current Limitations:

-- No parquet support.
-- No VCS / external command support.
-- No chunked file input.
-The entire dataset must fit in RAM.
-(Streaming output and parallel input processing are both supported.)
-- No split output or parallel postprocessing.
-The API does allow for custom postprocessors to redistribute their own workloads.

 The processing pipeline is as follows:

 **Reader -> Preprocessor -> Concatenate -> Postprocessor -> Writer**